- How do I write a good yellow letter?

 This article is merely written to take you along on our journey of learning.
 Learning from someone’s mistakes is very valuable.

-So now you have learned from our mistake!
+So now you have learned from our mistakes!